aws-samples/startup-data-pipeline-samples/aurora-athena-sample/doc/en.md

 ```

 ## Destroy environment

-1. Delete the bucket where the outputs of quering on athena was saved
-Open the Amazon S3 Service page from Management console, select the bucket starting with `AthenaQueryResultBucket` , and click `Empty`

-2. Delete the Glue tables
+1. Delete the Glue tables
 Open the AWS Glue Page and tables section.
 Delete the tables created by this pipeline.

-3. Run the following command.
+2. Run the following command.

 ```